 Epcot may have its drinking around the world reputation but the Flower and Garden festival draws a different kind of crowd.
 There are so many reasons to bring the kids that you can take care in knowing that they will love it as much as you do.
 With rides like Mission: Space in Future World, and Frozen Ever After in Norway, you can be sure to find something more than just gardens to experience.
 There are also special games, and all the regular Epcot fun found at Kidcot stops.
 All to help keep the kids busy while you sample the fare.
 Be sure to read our tips if you’re bringing the kids to the Flower and Garden Festival.

 Play Spike the Bee’s Pollination Nation Game

 Another favorite thing Disney dreams up for each festival is a scavenger hunt game.
 In 2018 they introduced an awesome scavenger hunt that actually connected Spike the Bee to the plants that bees use for pollination.
 Every year since we get a new game and new prizes to look forward too.
 With the bee population nearing demise, we were thrilled they took to the opportunity to add a conservation game to the mix!
-If you visit the festival during Easter time they also do an Easter Egg hunt through the countries in the world showcase.
+If you visit the festival during Easter time they also do an Easter Egg hunt!
+This Egg-stravaganza runs through all the countries in the world showcase.